-There is a degree of overlap between the work we do as part of the wider scope and Best Value audit and our financial statements audit.
-For example, our financial statements audit includes an assessment and testing of the Council's organisational control environment, many aspects of which are relevant to our wider scope and Best Value audit responsibilities.
+There is a degree of overlap between the work we do as part of the wider scope/Best Value and our financial statements audit.
+For example, our financial statements audit includes an assessment and testing of the Council's organisational control environment, many aspects of which are relevant to our wider scope audit responsibilities.

-We have always sought to avoid duplication of audit effort by integrating our financial statements and wider scope and Best Value work, and this will continue.
+We have always sought to avoid duplication of audit effort by integrating our financial statements and wider scope/Best Value work, and this will continue.
 We consider information gathered through the shared risk assessment and the Audit Commission's five strategic priorities when planning and conducting our work.